ttencate/aoc2017/15_pony/README.md

 the type name and also on any method calls that might call `error`.

-For the actual algorithm, my initial thought was to have two `Generator` actor and a `Judge` actor, and have them communicate using behaviours.
-One problem is that behaviours are fire-and-forget; to get values back from a generator, you either need to pass it a callback (which makes zip'ing the two iterators difficult) or pass it a promise (which is syntactically awkward).
+For the actual algorithm, my initial thought was to have two `Generator` actor and a `Judge` actor, and have them communicate using behaviours, just to try out these concurrency features.
+One problem with this is that behaviours are fire-and-forget; to get values back from a generator, you either need to pass it a callback (which makes zip'ing the two iterators difficult) or pass it a promise (which is syntactically awkward).
 Besides, even if Pony is as fast as it claims to be, all this message passing is going to be a lot more costly than the 3-second loop we saw using PyPy.
 So I settled for iterators instead, which have good support in Pony too.

 After I got all my reference capabilities straight, the Pony program gave the right answer in 3 seconds – _including_ compile time.
 Actual running time is